-The importation and domestic sale, rental or lending of broadcasting receivers, including aerials, shall be reported to the Norwegian Broadcasting Corporation.
-The King can issue regulations concerning the reporting requirement and exemptions from this requirement.
+The importation and domestic sale, rental or lending of broadcasting receivers, including aerials, which took place before 1 December 2019, must be reported to the Norwegian Broadcasting Corporation.
+The King can issue regulations concerning the reporting requirement and exemptions from this requirement for persons required to report before 1 January 2020.